electric-cloud-community/FlowAsCode/README.md

 # FlowAsCode

 This project illustrates how CloudBee Flow configurations can be managed under source control.
 This repository contains two items:
-- setup/CheckInHandler.groovy which creates the necessary content in Flow to respond to push webhooks from this repository
+- setup/CheckInHandler.groovy which creates the necessary content in Flow to respond to push webhooks from this repository.
+Note that this DSL code will not be applied applied with push webhooks.
+It is only used to set up a Flow instance to receive webhooks.
+The reason that it can't be updated has to do with access controls.
 - projects - The DSL code for a simple pipeline.
 This code was generated using the DSL Export Self-Service Catalog item

 When a push to this repository is detected in GitHub, GitHub will send Flow a webhook.
 This webhook will be processed by the plugin ECSCM.
 If it finds a match, it will run the schedule (trigger) associated with the Check in handle pipeline.
 This pipeine will retrieve the new source code to workspace/.. and apply the DSL there.